Sgambe33/WarThunder-Vehicles-API/README.md

 Stay informed about the project's progress and future plans by visiting our [roadmap](https://github.com/users/Sgambe33/projects/4/views/1).
 We welcome user contributions; please feel free to submit issues for additional data requests.

 ## Contributing
-Contributors with experience in Python, JSON parsing, SQLite, and a general understanding of War Thunder's in-game mechanics are highly valued.
+*Currently looking for helpers, if interested open issue* Contributors with experience in Python, JSON parsing, SQLite, and a general understanding of War Thunder's in-game mechanics are highly valued.
 If you're interested in collaborating, please open an issue to discuss potential contributions.

 ## Disclaimer